 A true football player (or any lifelong athlete) spends their entire career battling physical and mental PAIN.
-We learn to block out anything that hurts and attain a pain tolerance known to only a small percentage of this world.
+We learn to block out anything that hurts and attain a pain tolerance known to only a small percentage in the world.
 We learn to love the “big game, the pressure, the against all odds situation.”
-After our careers are over, shortened, stopped, or paused for whatever reason, many of us still seek that thrill, goal, fight, game, or battle.
+After our careers are over, shortened, stopped, or paused for whatever reason, many of us still seek that goal, fight, competition, adrenaline, violence or battle.

 My football career was stopped by a complete Achilles rupture, while returning a kickoff in Europe, back in 2001.
 Ironically, the NFL finally had given me a chance when the Chicago Bears invited me to a Spring Training Camp a week later.
 After surgery and a year of rehabilitation, the leg just wouldn’t respond, nor allow me to train everyday in order to keep the talent needed to compete professionally.
 I had worked my entire life to reach that point.
 I knew all I needed was that chance.
 But, the Achilles tore and that was the end.
 Oh well, no regrets and no wasted talent…I spent it all…but my mind was still strong and needed a way to fill that void..